Maitreya (Mahābhārata)

-In the Bhagavata Purana he is referred to as Kauṣārava.
+In the Bhagavata Purana he is referred to as Brahaspatya.
 Vidura who left the kingdom during the Kurukshetra War being insulted by Duryodhana, met Maitreya.
 Vidura learned from him various spiritual and philosophical subjects, which Maitreya had received from Krishna.
 Krishna after the death of all the Yadavas resorted to going to Badari.
 He was followed by his friend Uddhava and met Maitreya on the way.
 Krishna before leaving the mortal world transferred the spiritual knowledge to both of them and instructed Maitreya to teach that to Vidura on meeting.